microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/teamworkapplicationidentity.md

 Namespace: microsoft.graph

-Represents an application in Microsoft Teams. `teamworkApplicationIdentity` is used to represents bots and outgoing webhooks @mentioned in messages.
+Represents an application in Microsoft Teams. `teamworkApplicationIdentity` is used to represent bots and outgoing webhooks @mentioned in messages.

 Inherits from [identity](../resources/identity.md).